Alfred Gilbert: Early life

 Alfred Gilbert was born 12 August 1854 at 13 Berners Street, near Oxford Street in central London.
 He was the eldest child of Charlotte Cole and Alfred Gilbert, who were both musicians.
-Berners Street was at that time an area popular with artists and musicians: there were shops selling stained glass, carvings, printings and bronze artworks;Ford Madox Brown and Edward Hodges Baily had studios nearby; Leigh's Academy (run by James Mathews Leigh) was nearby, later becoming Thomas J. Heatherley School of Art.
+Berners Street was at that time an area popular with artists and musicians: there were shops selling stained glass, carvings, printings and bronze artworks; Ford Madox Brown and Edward Hodges Baily had studios; Leigh's Academy (run by James Mathews Leigh) was nearby, later becoming the Thomas J. Heatherley School of Art.
 Gilbert first attended William Kemshead's Academy for a few months in 1863, which was a naval school near Portsmouth.
 He then went to the Mercers' School in the City of London, afterwards switching to Aldenham School in Hertfordshire, where his father taught music.
 Gilbert later commented that "I always hated school".
 He enjoyed more spending time with his paternal grandfather, who taught him how to woodwork.
 At Aldenham, Gilbert began to make portraits of his schoolfellows with clay he took from ditches and the headmaster Alfred Leeman was encouraging, to the extent that Gilbert made a full-length seated portrait of him in 1872.

 Gilbert's father pushed him to become a surgeon, so he applied to the Royal College of Surgeons and was accepted in 1872.
 He then went for a scholarship at Middlesex Hospital to work as a surgeon and was rejected, allowing him to pursue his true interest of sculpture.
-Studying first at the Thomas J. Heatherley School of Art from 1872 until 1873, afterwards he went to the Royal Academy Schools from 1873 until 1875.
+Studying first at the Thomas J. Heatherley School from 1872 until 1873, afterwards he went to the Royal Academy Schools from 1873 until 1875.
 His fellow students included Frank Dicksee, Johnston Forbes-Robertson, John Macallan Swan, Hamo Thornycroft and J. W. Waterhouse.
 Eager to learn, he also worked in the studios of Sir Joseph Boehm, Matthew Noble, and William Gibbs Rogers.
-Gilbert was to credit Boehm and his assistant Édouard Lantéri as his true teachers.
+Gilbert later credited Boehm and his assistant Édouard Lantéri as his true teachers.

-Gilbert later travelled to Paris to study at the École des Beaux-Arts under Pierre-Jules Cavelier.
+Gilbert travelled to Paris to study at the École des Beaux-Arts under Pierre-Jules Cavelier.
 He had fallen in love with his first cousin, Alice Jane Gilbert, and they were forced to elope.
 In Paris they lived first at the Hôtel l'Artesian at Place de la Madeleine and then at 17 rue Humboldt.
 Gilbert returned to England in April 1878 to be at the deathbed of his younger brother Gordon, who succumbed to tuberculosis at the age of 20.
 Later that year, Gilbert moved to Rome with his wife and two young children.
 They lived at 63 Vicolo de'Miracoli, experiencing money problems as Gilbert waited to be paid for commissions whilst also having to pay rent.
 By 1881, Gilbert was splitting his time between a new studio space at 18 Via San Basilio in Rome and Capri.
 He returned to England in 1884.